Best Times to Visit Taipei, Taiwan

 Taiwan High Speed Rail (THSR)

-For trips outside Taipei, the THSR is a fast and efficient way to reach other major cities in Taiwan.
+For travel outside Taipei, the THSR is a fast and efficient way to reach other major cities in Taiwan.
 It's more expensive than the MRT but significantly faster.

 Similar Destinations